Nestled in the heart of the Glen Canyon National Recreation Area is an adventure like no other, backpacking Reflection Canyon.

-HOW LONG IS THE REFLECTION CANYON HIKE?
-Roughly 16-18 miles out and back.
-Your total trip mileage will vary since you’ll likely be searching around for the trail during the last half.
+Everyone tends to clock in at a different mileage for this trail due to the route-finding.
 Our group clocked in 8.18 miles on the way in and 7.69 on the way back, putting our total at around 16 miles.

 Do you need a permit for Reflection Canyon?

 Yes.
 Permits are required for all backcountry trips in the Glen Canyon National Recreation Area and camping on Hole-in-the-Rock road.